 NSD is the central securities depository of the Russian Federation, and all publicly tradable Russian shares are held by Russian custodians through custody chains involving NSD.
 On June 12, 2024, NSD was added to the US Department of the Treasury Office of Foreign Assets Control’s (OFAC’s) Specially Designated Nationals and Blocked Persons List.

 The following day, June 13, 2024, NSD was included in the United Kingdom’s Consolidated List of Financial Sanctions Targets published by the HM Treasury’s Office of Financial Sanctions Implementation (OFSI).
-Both OFAC and OFSI issued general licenses authorizing certain dealings and transactions involving NSD until October 12, 2024 (General Licenses).

-From the Russian regulatory standpoint, all non-Russian residents from the so-called “unfriendly jurisdictions” (i.e., the United States, Canada, EU member states, the United Kingdom, overseas territories of the United Kingdom, Ukraine, Montenegro, Switzerland, Albania, Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, North Macedonia, Japan, South Korea, Australia, Micronesia, New Zealand, Singapore, and Taiwan) have their Russian shares recorded on special “type C” custody accounts, which are effectively blocked due to an extremely limited number of transactions that are authorized with such accounts.
+From the Russian regulatory standpoint, all non-Russian residents from the so-called “unfriendly jurisdictions” (i.e., the United States, Canada, EU member states, the United Kingdom, overseas territories of the United Kingdom, Ukraine, Montenegro, Switzerland, Albania, Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, North Macedonia, Japan, South Korea, Australia, Micronesia, New Zealand, Singapore, and Taiwan) have their Russian shares recorded on special “type C” custody accounts, which are effectively frozen due to an extremely limited number of transactions that are authorized with such accounts.

 This “Type C” regime also applies to depository receipts (DR) program custody accounts (the DR Program Custody Accounts) maintained by the relevant Russian custodians, where the nominee holders of these accounts are US legal entities.
 Under Russian law, the total number of underlying Russian shares for each DR program is recorded in these DR program custody accounts.

-Upon expiration of the General Licenses, non-Russian financial institutions, including nominee holders of DR program custody accounts, as well as retail investors, may face sanctions risks associated with the continued indirect involvement of NSD in the custody chains related to Russian shares.
-As a result of the procedures outlined in Decree No. 840 and the CBR Decision, NSD will be removed from the custody chains related to Russian shares held in Type C custody accounts.
+Upon expiration of the OFAC General Licenses and the OFSI General License, financial institutions, including nominee holders of DR program custody accounts, as well as retail investors, may face sanctions risks associated with the continued indirect involvement of NSD in the custody chains related to Russian shares.

 The CBR Decision provides the following procedures and timeframes: